Should You Get an Attorney for a DUI?

 Penalties for DUIs in Illinois

 Illinois takes DUIs seriously, especially if you have prior convictions.
+A DUI conviction is generally considered to be a class A misdemeanor.
 Here are the penalties associated with DUIs in Illinois:

-• If BAC is 0.16 or higher: Minimum fine of $500, 100 hours minimum of community service, and other potential penalties
+Even for a first offense, if certain aggravating factors are present, you may face more severe penalties.
+If your BAC is 0.16 or higher, you will face a minimum fine of $500, 100 hours minimum of community service, and other potential penalties.

 Subsequent offenses see stiffer penalties on the second, third, fourth, fifth, and sixth or subsequent convictions, with minimum mandatory fines reaching as high as $25,000 and potential imprisonment of up to 30 years.